knee-cola/jest-mock-axios/README.md

 ## Interceptors

 AxiosMock offers basic support for interceptors (i.e. it does not break when interceptors are used in tested code).
-However, interceptors are not applied to the mocked requests / responses at the moment.

 ## Cancelling requests